kjgorman/hll.rs/readme.markdown

 // you can count the approximate number of elements println!("I think there are {} elements", log.count());

-// It implements the monoid trait from the algebra crate, so
+// It implements Add so you can combine HLLs in a way the follows
-// you can also add HLLs together.
+// the monoid laws.

 let first  = hll::HLL::ctor(0.26);
 let second = hll::HLL::ctor(0.26);